BurdetteLamar/markdown_helper/README.md

 This markdown helper enables file inclusion in GitHub markdown.

-(Actually this README file is built using the file inclusion.)
+(Actually, this README file itself is built using file inclusion.)

-You can use it to merge external files into a markdown (</code>.md</code>) file.
+Use the markdown helper to merge external files into a markdown (</code>.md</code>) file.

 ### Merged Text Formats